 |At IIT Bhubhaneshwar.
 Was a SUPERB interaction and event|

 This post is similar to the semi-rant post that I posted a while back--- Why I cannot read the Stuff you send me.
-Once again, I am compelled to write this post, after a long e-mail exchange, between one of the colleges I got invited to and Pranav, who handles all my speaking assignments.
-I had to get involved as the person was very persistent.
+Once again, I am compelled to write this post, after a long e-mail exchanges.

-I am writing this post so that the next time I get a request, I can just send this link and avoid repetitive email exchanges.
+I am writing this post so that the next time I get a request, I can just send this link and avoid repetitive email exchanges or explanations.

-I get invites from MANY colleges, throughout the country.
+I get invites from MANY colleges and many corporate organisations, throughout the country.
 The requests are many more than I can handle.

 'Ma'am, we are your huge fans..We will display all your books...we will take care of your travel and stay but we don't have a budget for speaker fees..
 We must tell you that X,Y and Z, including Abdul Kalam spoke at our college and they did not charge any fees .'.
 This is the general tone of emails.
 Many of the college festivals that invite me have music concerts and would not hesitate to spend huge amounts for paying the singers and flying the performers in.
 And so, what shocks me is that the colleges expect writers to speak for free.

 |At BNLF.
 One of the best speaking assignments I have had|